- Structural Casing or Drive Pipe

 Liner Type Of Casing In Drilling

-A liner can be used for drilling purposes to isolate problem zones or production or both.
+A liner can be used for drilling to isolate problem zones, production, or both.

 One of the primary advantages of using liners is the savings in steel costs.
 Also, liners may be run quickly, compared to full casing strings, which improves the chances of getting the liner to the desired depth.

-A disadvantage of a liner is the previous casing string must withstand the pressures encountered after drilling below the liner which means a heavier design with a larger diameter casing.
-The casing above the liner is also subject to drill string wear for longer periods of time.
+A disadvantage of a liner is that the previous casing string must withstand the pressures encountered after drilling below the liner.
+This means a heavier design with a larger diameter casing.
+The casing above the liner is also subject to drill string wear for extended periods.

-Both protective and production drilling casing liners types are set and their purpose is the same as a full string of casing.
-Another problem associated with liners has been getting a good cement seal around the liner.
+Protective and production drilling casing liner types are set, and their purpose is the same as an entire casing string.
+Another problem with liners has been getting a good cement seal around the liner.

-In general, liners are neither moved nor centralized ( Learn more about casing centralization) when running & cementing liner, and as a result, it is difficult to get cement on all sides of the liner.
-Liner hangers are available which permit liner movement during cementing; however, they are not commonly used.
-Other problems associated with liners include normal clearances, which are sometimes small, particularly with deep production liners.
+When running and cementing, liners are generally neither moved nor centralized ( Learn more about casing centralization).
+As a result, it is not easy to get cement on all sides of the liner.
+Liner hangers are available that permit liner movement during cementing; however, they are not commonly used.
+Other liner problems include standard clearances, which are sometimes small, particularly with deep production liners.

 This string of casing is set and cemented to isolate the productive formations.
 The amount of cement used is generally related to company preference and would be based on the volume needed to bring the cement back to a pre-determined height.

-The volume of cement may be based on caliper log calculations or maybe a given amount of excess based on experience.
+The volume of cement may be based on caliper log calculations or a given amount of excess based on experience.
 It should be remembered that cement will travel more readily up the large side of the hole.
-As a result, it may be necessary to use more excess than cement calculations indicate to cover the casing adequately in the small part of the hole if the casing is not centralized in the hole.
+As a result, it may be necessary to use more excess than cement calculations indicate to cover the casing adequately in the small part of the hole if it needs to be centralized.